This page describes in detail my current book manuscript.

 These claims about the global origins of modern subjectivity change how we read writers beyond Europe as well.
 Rather than reading Fanon and Du Bois as reactive to Western modernity, for example, I show how they participated in and advanced this global conversation.
 This is similarly true for my concluding chapter on how this extensive history matters for contemporary Buddhist studies, as well as the critical theory of aesthetics through Suzuki’s influence on John Cage.
 While appreciating the claims of Suzuki critics in religious studies such as Bernard Faure, David McMahan, and Robert Sharf, and Cage critics in critical theory including Theodor Adorno, Fredric Jameson, and Branden Joseph, I show how they all rely on the assumption that Suzuki “Westernized” Zen, or that Zen in Cage is an empty mystical philosophy.
 Showing how Suzuki and Cage build on and engage the history of global subjectivity laid out in the rest of the book, I make a case for their importance as global theorists in our day.

-In sum, my project builds on previous authors in three significant ways.
+In sum, the book will make three primary moves.
 First, it gives an expanded account of the centrality of cross-cultural engagement to modern intellectual history, offering a “geo-history” of modern concepts and practices of the self.
 It thickens previous accounts through its extended scope back to Montaigne and forward to Suzuki, while it also disputes some of the claims about individual authors made by individual critics.
 Second, by turning to Transcendentalism’s radical pluralism rather than Idealism’s (or deconstruction’s) ontological universalism (as we see in Brennan, Buck-Morss, Cheah, Muthu, and Spivak), I move past the universal ontologies that belie so much of postcolonial theory’s claims to diversification.
 Finally, this study represents one of the first extended engagements with critical Buddhist studies within global and postcolonial theory.
 It both shows the value of Buddhism for such theories, and shows how such theories can help us reframe modern Buddhism not as a simple Westernization, but rather as a significant innovation in an ongoing history of global thought.
 Overall, then, Unbearable Identities offers a new history of the modern self as a global project, an ethical argument for specific practices of the global self, and an extended engagement with and critique of some of the major trends in critical and postcolonial theory.